JorgeFerreiraa/Projeto-Volei-Tracking/README.md

 - ✅ Annotated video with bounding boxes around players
 - ✅ Ball detection and tracking
-- ✅ CSV with tracked positions and time spent in each area
+- ✅ CSV with tracked positions and the player speed
 - ✅ Heatmap of player movements on the volleyball court

 ## 🔮 Future Improvements